wp-plugins/haskmask-for-wordpress/readme.txt

 == Screenshots ==

-1. Here's the word "password", and the image it generates.
+1. Here's a random password, and the image it generates.
 You'll get a different shape, and probably a different colour.

 == Changelog ==

+= 1.0 =

+* Added Haskmask to the profile and user edit pages, to help make sure you've typed the same password correctly.
+* Updated Plugin links, and other moved meta data from hashmask.php to this file (where it should be)

 = 0.9 =
 Uploaded!